xunne899/tgc18-mini-project-fortunefood/README.md

   *  Under the description there is a red click here to link to fortunefood website for more information
 ### Products<br>
   * Under the product description there is a red click here to link to fortunefood website for more information
+  * Click on the product names for product description
 ### Recipes<br>
 * Click on each dishes picture or name to link to the recipe
 ### Contact us<br>